GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/CloudFunctions/cloudDeployOperations/README.md

 # Cloud Deploy Operations Function

-This project contains a Google Cloud Function written in Go, designed to interact with Google Cloud Deploy.
+This project contains a Google Cloud Run Function written in Go, designed to interact with Google Cloud Deploy.
 The function listens for deployment events on a Pub/Sub topic, processes those events, and triggers specific deployment operations based on the event details.
 For instance, when a deployment release